tas33n/tas33n/README.md

 Hey 👋🏻,

-I am Taseen.I am just a lazy person who love to surf online.
-I dunno any programming but i can build and design website, still noob though.
+I am Taseen.I am a lazy person who love to surf online.
+I dunno any programming language but i can build and design website, still noob though.
 My hobby is trying to do something new.
 But i get bord after accomplishing something new so i throw it away after sometime.
 Love to do little things like building website, cracking android app, sometime video editing, helping my online friends and more.

 ## 📬 Get in touch